 In the same manner as MyGame, start the background audio in the init() function and cue the player when the left and right keys are pressed in the update() function.
+Notice that in this case, the audio cues are played with different volume settings.

 init() {